Rhoades & Morrow

 As a city that serves as a headquarter for so many banking and financial companies, there are many drivers navigating Wilmington’s roadways.
 There are also well over 125,000 residents in Wilmington, and there is a lot of traffic on any given day.

 With traffic comes car accidents.
-Since car accidents are common in Wilmington and throughout the United States, drivers should become familiar with causes of collisions, what to do should one occur, and important laws in place.
-Listed below are common causes of car accidents.
+Since car accidents are common in Wilmington and throughout the United States, drivers should become familiar with the causes of collisions, what to do should one occur, and important laws in place.
+If you or a loved one are car accident victims, it is critical to immediately contact a car accident lawyer to evaluate and pursue your personal injury claims.

 Drunk Driving